Stochastic Compositional Optimization with Compositional Constraints: Introduction

-(b) \emph{Risk-averse mean-deviation constraint.} Risk-averse optimization has attracted significant attention from various communities because of its wide applications in finance and other industries \cite{cole2017does,bruno2016risk,ruszczynski2006optimization,so2009stochastic}.
-So far, risk-averse optimization studies have mainly focused on controlling the risk incurred by a single utility function.
-By contrast, we can incorporate the risk incurred by multiple utility functions into our decision-making process by employing its constrained-optimization counterpart.
-Letting $x \in \RR^d$ be the decision variable and $\ell_j(x,\xi)$ for $j=1,\cdots, K$ be $K$ heterogeneous utility functions, we consider the following set of first-order risk-averse mean-deviation constraints
+(b) \emph{Risk-averse mean-deviation constraint.} Risk-averse optimization has attracted significant attention across various communities due to its wide-ranging applications in finance and other industries \citep{cole2017does,bruno2016risk,ruszczynski2006optimization,so2009stochastic}.
+Traditionally, studies in risk-averse optimization have focused on controlling the risk associated with a single utility function. \cite{haneveld2006integrated} was one of the first that considered multiple risk levels, and proposed an optimization model that incorporates these risk concerns as constraints.
+They derived the closed-form of these constraints so that the model can be solved by classical method.
+However, such an approach is computationally intractable in the big-data regime when the risk-constraints is evaluated on a large dataset.

+We consider the big-data regime and propose a model that incorporates multiple risk concerns into the decision-making process using a constrained optimization approach.
+Specifically, we consider the case where the closed-form of risk constraints are unknown and they have to be written in the form of expectation.
+Our approach is applicable to instances where constraints can be empirically evaluated, and we don't require the knowledge of constraints' closed form.
+Letting $x \in \RR^{d_x}$ represent the decision variable and $\ell_j(x,\xi)$ for $j=1,\cdots, K$ be $K$ heterogeneous utility functions, we consider the following set of first-order risk-averse mean-deviation constraints

-The above set can be reformulated as a region consisting of two-level compositional expected value constraints:
+The above set can be reformulated as a region defined by two-level compositional expected-value constraints:

-(c) \emph{Portfolio optimization with high-moment constraints.} Since the early 60s, portfolio managers have been incorporating high-moment considerations into portfolio selection.
-Letting $w \in \RR^d$ be a vector representing the random returns of $d$ assets and letting $x \in \RR^d$ be the corresponding portfolio weights, for any even number $p$, the $p$-th order moment of the portfolio's return is
+(c) \emph{Portfolio optimization with high-moment constraints.} Since the early 1960s, portfolio managers have been incorporating high-moment considerations into portfolio selection.
+Let $w \in \RR^{d_x}$ represent the random returns of $d_x$ assets, and let $x \in \RR^{d_x}$ denote the corresponding portfolio weights.
+For any even number $p$, the $p$-th order moment of the portfolio's return is given by

-High-moment optimization has aroused considerable interest because of its efficient characterization of the distributional properties of portfolios \cite{harvey2010portfolio}.
-For instance, the standardized $4$-th order moment of a portfolio, called Kurtosis, is commonly adopted to capture the tail distribution of portfolios.
-Often, a portfolio with high Kurtosis preserves a long tail.
+High-moment optimization has aroused considerable interest due to its ability to efficiently characterize the distributional properties of portfolios \citep{harvey2010portfolio}.
+For example, the standardized 4th order moment of a portfolio, known as Kurtosis, is commonly used to capture the tail distribution of portfolios.
+Portfolios with high Kurtosis often exhibit long tails.

 We consider the following portfolio optimization problem with $p$-th order moment constraints

 Each of the $p$-th order moment constraint can be recast as a two-level compositional expected value constraint